 The purpose of Precalculus and Advanced Topics-Honors is to prepare students for Calculus and other college-level mathematics.
 Topics of trigonometry and analytical geometry are reviewed and expanded upon.
 Calculus topics such as limits and derivatives will be studied.
 Additional topics such as probability, statistics, and other topics of discrete mathematics will be examined.
 The TI-84 graphing calculator is required for this course.
-(Prerequisites: Algebra Il/Trigonometry Honors or division approval)
+(Prerequisites: Algebra II/Trigonometry Honors or division approval)

 Statistics and Advanced Mathematical Concepts is designed for the student wishing to take a fourth year of math.
 Topics covered will include organizing data, elementary probability, distributions, and use of the calculator, including programming.
 In addition, there will be an extensive review of the mathematical concepts required for direct admittance into an entry-level, college-credit math class at Moraine Valley Community College.
 The TI-84 graphing calculator is required and will be used extensively throughout the course.
-(Prerequisites: Algebra II)
+(Prerequisites: Algebra I, Geometry I, and Algebra II or division approval)